padok-team/terraform-google-cloudsql-postgresql/README.md

 ## User Stories for this module

-- AATYPE I can be highly available or single zone
+- AASRE I can get a highly available PostgreSQL database
-- ...
+- AASRE I can set my DB computation power
+- AASRE I can expose or hide my DB

 ## Usage